mark-making/t/jekyll/_posts/2020-09-21-prince-william-a-planet-for-us-all.md

 ---
 # **Prince William: A Planet for Us All**

-> “*Now I’ve got George, Charlotte and now Louis in my life, your outlook does change…You want to hand over to the next generation, the wildlife in a much better condition.”*
+> “*Someone has to put their head above the parapet and say, I care about this.
+To have the belief that if we all work together, we can make a difference*.”

 HRH Prince William, The Duke of Cambridge

-**TX Monday 5th October 2020 at 9pm TBC**
+**TX Monday 5th October 2020 at 9pm, ITV**

 With exclusive access across two years, this film is an intimate portrayal of Prince William, following him as we’ve never seen him before on a global mission to champion action for the natural world and celebrate the pioneering work of local heroes.